nineinchnick/ofp-editor/CONTRIBUTING.md

 documents in the `data/doc/` path.
 The first line of each page of documentation should be of the form

-    # GPS

-This will be used for navigation and as its title in iD.
-Documentation is shown in alphabetical order, so most documentation is prefixed with `02-` and so on in order to keep it in a certain order.

-To add a new page of documentation, simply create a new Markdown file in `data/doc` in the same format as the rest.

 ## Javascript